gramern/cp77-cyberlibs/README.md

 ## Features

-### GameModule
+### GameModules
 Adds methods that can be called from other mods or CET's console:
-- `GameModule.IsLoaded(string fileNameOrPath)`:  Get a boolean indicating whether a module is loaded by the game
+- `GameModules.IsLoaded(string fileNameOrPath)`:  Get a boolean indicating whether a module is loaded by the game
-- `GameModule.GetVersion(string fileNameOrPath)`: Get the version of a module as a string
+- `GameModules.GetVersion(string fileNameOrPath)`: Get the version of a module as a string

 ...and others, both implemented already and planned.
 Build the project, install it and type `Cyberlibs.Help()` in CET's console for help.
 The project is a WIP.